 This year group have demonstrated a mature attitude towards their studies during Year 8 and with continuous hard work and dedication we are confident that they can continue to progress within their studies.

 They are an enthusiastic group of young people who have made a fantastic impression on whoever they come into contact with and we expect these students to make the School, their families and the local community proud.
+I am aware of the amazing talent we have in this year group and I look forward to seeing students flourish as individuals.

 Achievement Team Leader for Year 9